PinelliLuca/YouTubeDownloader/README.md

 # YoutubeDownloader
-Simple program to download audio from YouTube.
+Simple app to download audio from YouTube.
 I used pytube library.